IN THE SAME BOAT: a blog for Scouts BSA parents (subscribe)

 The importance of fire safety within the Boy Scouts of America (BSA) program is evidenced by the fact that the Fireman badge was one of the 14 “Badges of Merit” issued by the BSA in 1910.
 It was renamed the Firemanship merit badge in 1911, and was later replaced in 1995 by the current Fire Safety merit badge.

 Fire Prevention Week is a great time to kick off a discussion of fire safety.
 Troops might consider offering the Fire Safety merit badge in October, or planning a meeting around this topic.
-Parents can go over fire safety drills and check smoke alarms with their kids.
+Fire safety during campouts, and especially while cooking over a campfire, should be covered with Scouts.
+Parents can go over fire safety drills at home, and check smoke alarms with their kids.

 There are a lot of great resources to help Scouts and their families learn about fire safety, both in the home and outdoors.
 Here are just a few that I found especially useful:

 NFPA, Fire Prevention Week: safety tip sheets, activities, lessons, videos, games, apps and more

 American Red Cross, Home Fire Prevention & Safety Tips: fact sheets,

 - Safe Kids Worldwide, Fire Safety: worksheets, videos, checklists, infographics, reports and more

 - U.S. Forest Service, Smokey Bear: Campfire safety, backyard debris burning, equipment use and maintenance, and more